 Dementia symptoms and diagnosis

-From time to time, we all forget someone’s name, or why you went into a room.
-That doesn’t mean you have dementia.
+From time to time, you may forget someone’s name, or why you went into a room.
+This doesn’t mean you have dementia.
 But if someone is increasingly forgetful, has difficulty managing, or doesn’t seem to be the person they were, these can be early signs of dementia.

 Early symptoms